-Veidekke operates a share purchase programme in which senior executives may participate on the same basis as other employees.
-Shares purchased through the programme carry a discount of up to 25% and are subject to a two-year lock-in period.
+Senior executives may participate in the company's share purchase programme on the same basis as other employees.
+Shares purchased through the programme carry a 20% discount and are subject to a two-year lock-in period.
 Shares may be purchased once a year, and are paid for in cash or through deductions from pay over a period of 12 months.
-The programme utilises applicable and available tax schemes.
-The programme ensures co-ownership, which in Veidekke's view supports its business strategy by fostering ownership and loyalty to group objectives and priorities.
-The number of shares offered to individual employees is capped at a maximum value of 2G per year.
+The schemes utilise applicable and available tax schemes.
+The programme ensures co-ownership, which in Veidekke's view supports its business strategy by fostering ownership and loyalty to the group and its objectives and priorities.
+The number of shares offered to individual employees is capped at a maximum value of 2G.

-Share purchase programme for senior executives and other selected managers at Veidekke Veidekke operates a share purchase programme for senior executives and other selected managers.
-The programme allows these employees to purchase shares at a discount of up to 25% once a year.
+Share purchase programme for senior executives and other selected managers at Veidekke Veidekke replaced its existing option programme with a share purchase programme for the same group of employees in 2021.
+The new programme allows senior executives to purchase shares at a 20% discount once a year.
 The shares are subject to a three-year lock-in period.
-Veidekke provides financing.
-The number of shares and the financing arrangements on offer vary by organisational level, with a larger number of shares and more extensive financing being offered at the most senior levels.
-The number of shares offered to individual employees is capped and ranges from a maximum of 1,500 shares at the lowest level to a maximum of 5,000 shares per year at the highest levels.
-Maximum loans range from NOK 0.5 million to NOK 1 million.
-Loans carry a market interest rate which may be adjusted in line with general interest-rate levels.
+The number of shares and financing arrangements on offer vary by organisational level, with a larger number of shares and more extensive financing being offered at the most senior levels.
+Loans are interest-free but subject to adjustment in line with general interest-rate levels.
 Loans are granted for up to 15 years.
-The share purchase programme represents a long-term incentive component in Veidekke's overall remuneration package for senior executives.
+There are restrictions on how many shares individual employees may purchase through the programme, with senior executives being subject to a cap of 5,000 shares per year.
+The share purchase programme is the long-term incentive component in Veidekke's overall remuneration package for senior executives.

-Option programme for senior executives and other selected managers at Veidekke Veidekke operated an option programme for senior executives and other selected managers in the period 2019-2021.
-The option programme provided for an allocation of options corresponding to 1% of the shares in Veidekke on the allocation date.
-The purchase price of an option on the allocation date was NOK 1.
+Option programme for senior executives and other selected managers at Veidekke Senior executives may participate in an option programme.
+The option programme provides for a maximum annual allocation of options corresponding to 1% of the shares in Veidekke on the allocation date.
+The purchase price of an option on the allocation date is NOK 1.
 The strike price equals the quoted price on the allocation date.
 To provide long-term incentives, options accrue over a period of three years: 25% at the end of the first year, 25% at the end of the second year and 50% at the end of the third year.
 Accrued options may be exercised during defined time periods decided by Veidekke.
 Option accrual is dependent on employment by Veidekke.
 Shares purchased through the option programme may not be sold for one year after the option exercise date.
 Options must be exercised within five years of the allocation date.
-Options which are not exercised by the final day of the exercise period lapse without compensation.
-Options may be exercised up to and including 2026.
+Options which are not exercised during or on the final exercise date lapse without compensation.
+The option programme is available in the period 2019-2021, and the final allocation will be made in 2021.
+Options may thus be exercised up to and including 2026.